lrre-foss/rnr/README.md

 Interested in contributing?
 [Feel free to make a pull request!](https://github.com/lrre-foss/RNR/pulls)

 # Goals
-There are several goals that RNR seeks to achieve, those being;
+There are several goals that RNR seeks to achieve, them being;
 - Full native x64 support on Windows and Linux
 - Efficient and powerful renderer built from scratch (with only OpenGL support for the time being)
 - Easy-to-use (simple CLI options to launch and host games, as well as a level editor with a modern UI)